tarantool/doc/sphinx/book/connectors/__php.rst

     $ # make install is optional

-At this point there is a file named :code:`~/tarantool-php/modules/tarantool.so`.
+At this point there is a file named :file:`~/tarantool-php/modules/tarantool.so`.
-PHP will only find it if the PHP initialization file :code:`php.ini` contains a line like :code:`extension=./tarantool.so`, or if PHP is started with the option :code:`-d extension=~/tarantool-php/modules/tarantool.so`.
+PHP will only find it if the PHP initialization file :file:`php.ini` contains a line like :samp:`extension=./tarantool.so`, or if PHP is started with the option :samp:`-d extension=~/tarantool-php/modules/tarantool.so`.

-Here is a complete PHP program that inserts [99999,'BB'] into a space named 'examples' via the PHP API.
-Before trying to run, check that the server is listening and that :code:`examples` exists, as :ref:`described earlier <index-connector_setting>`.
-To run, paste the code into a file named example.php and say :code:`php -d extension=~/tarantool-php/modules/tarantool.so example.php`.
-The program will open a socket connection with the tarantool server at localhost:3301, then send an INSERT request, then — if all is well — print "Insert succeeded".
+Here is a complete PHP program that inserts ``[99999,'BB']`` into a space named ``examples`` via the PHP API.
+Before trying to run, check that the server is listening at ``localhost:3301`` and that the space ``examples`` exists, as :ref:`described earlier <index-connector_setting>`.
+To run, paste the code into a file named :file:`example.php` and say
+:samp:`php -d extension=~/tarantool-php/modules/tarantool.so example.php`.
+The program will open a socket connection with the Tarantool server at ``localhost:3301``, then send an INSERT request, then — if all is well — print "Insert succeeded".
 If the tuple already exists, the program will print “Duplicate key exists in unique index 'primary' in space 'examples'”.

 .. code-block:: php